xpack/web-jekyll/pages/index.md

 _Did you ever face the situation when building a perfectly fine and functional project suddenly failed after upgrading the system?
-In other words, were you hit by the dependencies hell?
 If so, xPacks may help you._

 **xPacks** are general purpose versioned software projects, built on top of the highly successful